bristlemouth/bm_core/docs/api/services.md

 The sevrice ID is a string that uniquely identifies the service.
 The service handler callback is user defined and is invoked when a service request is received.
-Registering a service will add the service to the list of available services and the service will appear in the pub/sub list as `node_id/serivce ID/rep`.
-This means that the service will be replied to when it is requested.
-In other words, the service will publish to the `node_id/service ID/rep` topic when it is requested.
-This means the requesting node must subscribe to the `node_id/service ID/rep` topic, and this is automatically handled by the service requests component.
+Registering a service will add the service to the list of available services and the service will appear in the subscription list as `node_id/serivce ID/req`.
+This is the topic that the service will listen on for incoming requests.

+When a request is made to the service, the service handler callback will be invoked with the request data and the service handler callback should respond with the appropriate response data.
+The response data will be sent back to the requester on the topic `node_id/service ID/rep`.
+This topic will then appear in the publication list as `node_id/service ID/rep`.
+This is the topic that the requester will listen on for the response.

 ```{eval-rst}
 .. cpp:function:: bool bm_service_register(size_t service_strlen, const char *service, \